Palantir Technologies Inc. (PL - GuruFocus.com

-The Class: Shareholder rights law firm Robbins+LLP is investigating the officers and directors of Palantir Technologies Inc. (NYSE: PLTR) and its officers and directors to determine whether they breached fiduciary duties or violated securities laws.
+The Class: Shareholder rights law firm Robbins LLP is investigating the officers and directors of of Palantir Technologies Inc. (: PLTR) and its officers and directors to determine whether they breached fiduciary duties or violated securities laws.
 Palantir builds and deploys software platforms to assist the U.S. intelligence community in counterterrorism investigations and operations.

 If you would like more information about our investigation of Palantir Technology Inc.'s misconduct, click here.

-What is this Case About: Palantir Technologies Inc. (PLTR) Mislead Investors Regarding its Financial Prospects
+What is this Case About: Palantir Technologies Inc. (PLTR, Financial) Mislead Investors Regarding its Financial Prospects

 According to a class action complaint filed against Palantir, between November 9, 2021 and May 6, 2022, defendants failed to disclose that Palantir's investments in marketable securities were having a significant negative impact on the Company’s earnings per share (“EPS”) results; (ii) Palantir overstated the sustainability of its government segment’s growth and revenues; and (iii) Palantir was experiencing a significant slowdown in revenue growth, particularly among its government customers.
 As a result, Palantir was likely to and did miss consensus estimates for its first quarter 2022 ("Q1") EPS and second quarter 2022 ("Q2") sales outlook.